githedgehog/docs/docs/user-guide/shrink-expand.md

 Manipulating API objects is done with the assumption that target devices are correctly cabeled and connected.

-This article operates terms that can be found in the [Hedgehog Concepts](../concepts/overview.md), the [User Guide](overview.md) documentation, and the [Fabric API](../reference/api.md) reference.
+This article uses terms that can be found in the [Hedgehog Concepts](../concepts/overview.md), the [User Guide](overview.md) documentation, and the [Fabric API](../reference/api.md) reference.

 ### Add a switch to the existing fabric

-To be added to the Hedgehog Fabric, a switch should have a corresponding `Switch` object.
+In order to be added to the Hedgehog Fabric, a switch should have a corresponding `Switch` object.
 An example on how to define this object is available in the [User Guilde](devices.md).

 !!! note